paxdotdev/pax/README.md

 [Visual of DOM "marionette" overlay layer on top of parallaxed graphics layer]

-TODO: describe benefits of this approach toward a11y
+TODO: describe benefits of this approach toward a11y, because e.g. full DOM + content is present in the browser

 ## Declarative and designable